Working at St Jude's

 Spoken English Immersion Program

-Volunteers will support around 300 newly enrolled secondary students, mostly aged 15 and older, who come from government schools.
+Volunteers will support around 350 secondary students, mostly aged 13 and older, many of whom have recently come from government schools.
 The students have written English skills but limited chances to practise speaking with native speakers, so they lack confidence in their oral English.
 They are bright, respectful, and eager to improve, knowing that strong spoken English greatly enhances their future job prospects in Tanzania.
-The program aims to help students build fluency and confidence through fun, interactive sessions like storytelling, role plays, skits, interviews, and games.

 View vacancy